weetmuts/beak/README.md

 The index provides for quick access to the contents of the chunks.
 As a precaution, the chunks also happen to be valid GNU tar files.
 If the index file is lost, then it is still possible to extract the data using tar.
-In fact, there is a shell script that can do the proper extraction for you.
+Tthere is a shell script that can do the proper extraction for you, you do not need the beak binary.

 Why discuss the storage format?
 Because the storage format _is_ the backup system.
 There are no other meta-data files needed.
 This means